artingu/pocketacid/README.md

 ## Sections

-corrode is divided into several sections which you can normally move between using the select and R1 buttons:
+Pocket Acid is divided into several sections which you can normally move between using the select and R1 buttons:

 * **Arranger**: used for arranging patterns into loops or songs